DevExpress/vscode-rushsnippets/README.md

 # Rush Snippets

-#### Code Snippets for TypeScript, JavaScript, React and Redux projects.
+#### Code Snippets for TypeScript, JavaScript, React, and Redux projects.

 Rush Snippets is a collection of easy-to-recall VS Code shortcuts that expand into larger blocks of boilerplate code developers create all the time.